rhelmer/socorro/docs/populatepostgres.rst

 Also, note that the backfill procedure will ignore build IDs over 30 days old.

-From inside the Socorro checkout, as the *postgres* user:
+After modifying CSV files, use the import script to load the data
 ::
   cd tools/dataload
-  edit \*.csv
   ./import.sh

 See :ref:`databasetablesbysource-chapter` for a complete explanation